leugimkm/codeseeker/README.md

     |   | | | | |-' `-. |-' |-' |<  |-' |
     `-' `-' `-^ `-' `-' `-' `-' ' ` `-' '

-`codeseeker` is simple tool to search for code in GitHub.
+`codeseeker` is simple tool to search for code on GitHub.
+By default it searches to the contents of the source code file.

 # Installation